 If you are visiting Japan on a budget, you might want to consider whether Osaka or Tokyo is cheaper.
 After all, Japan is by no means an affordable travel destination and saving every penny helps.

-Because Tokyo is the capital of Japan, the average wage is higher than Osaka.
+After visiting both Tokyo and Osaka, we found the prices in Tokyo to be higher.
+This makes sense since Tokyo is the capital of Japan, so the average wage is higher than Osaka.
 Because of that, the cost of living is generally higher in Tokyo than Osaka.

 Anything from accommodation to food to attractions is usually slightly higher in Tokyo than Osaka.
 However, you might find that the difference isn’t big enough to make it a deciding factor.